-I absolutely love movies; they're my favorite form of art over all others.
-I've seen thousands in my lifetime and am always adding to my personal collection of DVDs and VHS tapes.
+📽️ I absolutely love movies; they're my favorite form of art over all others.
+I've seen thousands in my lifetime and am always adding to my personal collection of DVDs, VHS, and Blu-Rays.
 I love watching special features, listening to the commentary, and reading movies' IMDB and Wikipedia entries so that I can spout useless trivia to whoever will listen.
-I also keep a detailed spreadsheet of every movie my wife and I have ever watched together (seriously) and what we rated each one out of 5 stars.
-Below, you will find the first ten movies that I thought of when considering my favorite movies.
-I have many more favorites than these, but I chose ten to discipline myself and save you the bandwidth. 🥴

 Director: Katsuhiro Otomo